mc6ril/React-vinted-front/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+# Deployed on Netlify
+Here is the link to the website : https://react-mrmoustache-cyril.netlify.app/

 # Vinted like
 Welcome to M.Moustache.
 This is a __small replica__ from the original website : https://www.m-moustache.com/fr/homme.
 The origin of this was a project during my last formation into the Reacteur in Paris.